cran/manymome/README.md

 - Does not support multilevel models (although `lavaan` does).

-- Only supports nonparametric bootstrapping and percentile confidence interval.
-Does not support other methods such as Monte Carlo confidence interval or parametric bootstrapping.
+- For bootstrapping, only supports nonparametric bootstrapping and percentile confidence interval.
+Does not support other bootstrapping methods such parametric bootstrapping.

 - Only supports OLS estimation when `lm()` is used.